Skip to main content

 Is this OK for IRB-restricted interview transcripts?

 FileHop keeps your transcripts on your computer for the file-handling work (annotate, redact, organize, combine).
-Local Whisper transcription means the audio also stays on your computer.
-That reduces exposure to third-party transcription APIs and cloud LLMs — which is the specific risk category several IRBs have raised in recent years.
-It does not by itself satisfy your protocol's requirements; your IRB approval, data-classification policy, and institutional review continue to govern.
+Local audio transcription is coming soon and, when it ships, the audio will also stay on your computer — reducing exposure to third-party transcription APIs and cloud LLMs, a risk category several IRBs have raised in recent years.
+None of this by itself satisfies your protocol's requirements; your IRB approval, data-classification policy, and institutional review continue to govern.
 Confirm with your IRB before changing your transcription workflow.

 Does FileHop do citation extraction or BibTeX export?